ljdursi/computecanadian/discussion-paper/04_principles.md

 | Focus on ’tried-and-true’ methods from supercomputing centres for running systems and interacting with users | Focus on exploring, customizing, and using approaches from across large-scale computing for running systems, interacting with users. |
 | Limited or no ongoing investigation of commercial service (ie: cloud): providers are the competition         | Commercial service providers are one of many options for providing services to researchers                                           |

-A modern organization also experiments with and trains on new operational tools.
+A modern organization also experiments with, and trains on, new operational tools.
 As more and more companies rely on computer infrastructure, the past decade and a half have led to improved approaches to ensuring the services they provide are reliable and